spencerj411/wfm-forecasting-ai-agent/README.md

 The Minimum Viable Product (MVP) enables store managers to analyse actual and forecast data through a conversational AI.
 Managers upload data, view a 7-day forecast, and ask questions to gain insights, supporting better operational decisions like rostering.

 ### Core Features
-- Access a simple web portal for store-specific analysis.
+- Access a simple web portal for store-specific analysis
-- Upload data to generate personalised predictions.
+- Upload data to generate personalised predictions with validation
-- View a dashboard with 7-day forecasts.
+- View a dashboard with 7-day forecasts (current date aware)
-- Chat with an AI to explore data insights (limiting to ~5 questions).
+- Chat with an AI to explore data insights (limiting to ~5 questions)

 ### Stretch Goals
 - Support a scenario analysis with basic staffing insights.